MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - The goal should be to increase cohesion and reduce coupling.

 67) Dependency inversion help us separate components.
 It helps us to reduce coupling.
 Whenever writing any code, think about how it depends on another piece of code.
 Use @abstractmethod to separate them via abc module.
 Abstraction faciliates us in changing our code in the future.
+Abstract classes should hae only abstract methods, which means no attributes should be passed to Abstract classes.
+If you want to use `@staticmethod` decorator within Abstract class, add `@staticmethod` before `@abstractmethod`

 ```abstract_base_class_usage.py